timtoo/gdspawner/README.md

 contains the specific animation behavior.

 WARNING: there is certainly a lot wrong with this code, as fumbled a lot trying to get it to work, and it is a mess.
 It's basically the first way I could figure out, probably not the best way.
+For example, the spawners don't have a way to set defaults whent they are created.
 But maybe it will provide some ideas or clues to someone.
+Inability to override class variable defaults is still a mystery.
 GDScript is a bit mysterious in how it glues objects together.
 I would recommend C#, if possible.

-FURTHUR WARNING: while the particle objects do free/destory themselves when they go off the screen, the spawner objects currently are not cleaned up, so memory is slowly leaking...

 Nevertheless, enjoy.